 Expect afternoon highs of around 17°C in November, 13°C in December, 12°C in both January and February, and 16°C in March.
 If you want to avoid the chill, November and March are the best times to visit as lows can be 5°C or less in the peak of winter.
 And although it’s sporadic for lowlands or low peaks to see any snow, you will be able to witness a snow-capped Etna from December onwards.

-On December 8th, every town in Sicily celebrates the Virgin Mary for the Festival of the Immaculate Conception.
+On December 8th, every town in Sicily celebrates the Virgin Mary for the Immaculate Conception Festival.
 There are processions and fireworks after dark, and there’s a great atmosphere in every commune.
-There’s also Festa della Santa Lucia in Siracusa on the 13th and 20th of December, which is the area’s most important event.
+There’s also Festa della Santa Lucia in Siracusa on the 13th and 20th of December, the most important event.

 Where to Stay: